FAQs about Brewster’s Reopening and Updates on School Year 2020-21

 What will weekend activities look like?

 Students will be able to participate in weekend activities with the expectation that they will adhere to the Brewster Covenant at all times.
-Activities will include thoughtfully coordinated off-campus trips that allow for social distancing and take advantage of our spectacular natural region, as well as a robust variety of on-campus activities to provide students with the much-needed break from studies and time to relax with peers and faculty.
+Activities will include thoughtfully coordinated off-campus trips, if campus is not restricted, that allow for social distancing and take advantage of our spectacular natural region, as well as a robust variety of on-campus activities to provide students with the much-needed break from studies and time to relax with peers and faculty.

 Will all clubs be able to meet and run like normal?